This Woman Hasn’t Cut Her Hair in 20 Years, and It’s Now 63 Inches Long

-If you’ve been told your hair is long, wait until you see Monika Shah, a 37-year-old woman, who claims to hold the record for the longest hair in the United Kingdom.
+If you’ve been told your hair is long, wait until you see Monika Shah, a 37-year-old woman who claims to hold the record for the longest hair in the United Kingdom.
 In an interview with The Sun, Shah estimated that she hasn’t cut her hair in nearly 20 years, allowing it to grow to a lengthy 63 inches or 5.25 feet.
-(If you want a visual, Shah’s hair is taller than celebrities like Kourtney Kardashian, Hilary Duff, and Lady Gaga.)
+(If you want a visual, Shah’s hair is taller than celebrities such as Kourtney Kardashian, Hilary Duff, and Lady Gaga.)

 As you might expect, living with a mane that long requires some serious maintenance.
 According to The Sun, Shah washes her hair once a week for an hour.
 She spends another three hours drying it.
 To keep her tresses luscious and silky, Shah takes an hour twice a week to apply hair oil from root to tip.